CEX vs DEX – Crypto Exchange Fees Comparison

 What Is A Centralized Crypto Exchange (CEX)?

 A centralized exchange, or CEX, is run by a company or a group of people.
 A CEX acts as a third party between crypto buyers and sellers.
 They also act as both brokers and custodians for crypto participants.
-Well-known CEXes include Binance, Kraken, and Coinbase.
+Well-known CEXs include Binance, Kraken, and Coinbase.

 Similar to traditional stock exchanges, CEXs are commonly regulated by relevant government authorities.
 CEXs must fulfill a set of legal criteria and obtain licenses to operate and offer services.

-Because of this, when users want to open an account with a CEX, they need to go through a series of cumbersome KYC (Know Your Customer) and AML (anti-money laundering) procedures.
+Because of this, when users want to open an account with a CEX, they need to go through a series of cumbersome KYC (Know Your Customer) and AML (anti-money laundering) verification procedures.

 CEXs are preferred over DEXs by some crypto participants for the following reasons: